wifi-left/mc-multilogin-compat-mod/README.md

 A Fabric server-side mod for Minecraft **1.21.1** (Mojang mappings) that integrates with [MC-MultiLogin-service](https://github.com/wifi-left/MC-MultiLogin-service).

+We suggest you to use this with [Authlib-Injector](https://github.com/yushijinhun/authlib-injector/).
+This mod only change the login method and the login-failed message.

 ## Features

 - On every player login the mod calls the configured MC-MultiLogin-service endpoint with